FineUploader/integration-examples/src/s3-no-server/README.md

-# Fine Uploader S3: Uploading file to S3 without writing any server-side code at all
+# Fine Uploader S3: Uploading file to S3 without writing any server-side code

 ### All you need is a simple HTTP server to host the HTML/javascript files.